 There is some normal wear and tear on the Jeep when you pull it behind an RV.
 Most experts say that the wear and tear are about the same as if you were driving the Jeep.
 This is dependent upon how well-maintained the Jeep is.

 Most experts also say that the RV doesn’t suffer from any added wear and tear when properly flat-towing a Jeep or other vehicle.
-If you maintain the RV and follow the proper procedures when flat-towing, there is little added stress to the RV.
+If you maintain the RV and follow the proper procedures when towing, there is little added stress to the RV.

-Safety Tips for Flat Towing
+Safety Tips for Flat-Towing Your Jeep

 If you’re looking for a great way to road trip with your Jeep, flat-towing it behind your RV is a great option.
 However, it’s essential to take safety precautions to ensure the trip goes smoothly.
 Here are a few tips to help you stay safe while flat-towing your Jeep: